Excidos/ComfyUI-Lumina-Next-SFT-DiffusersWrapper/README.md

 ### ODE Solver

 An Ordinary Differential Equation (ODE) solver has been integrated into the generation process.
 This advanced technique enhances the stability and quality of the generated images, particularly for complex prompts or high-resolution outputs.

+### Regional Prompting

+Inspired by ImpactPack, this node now supports regional prompting.
+Users can provide different prompts for specific areas of the image using masks, allowing for more precise control over the generated content.

 ## Example Outputs

 ![Screenshot 2024-07-22 103940](https://github.com/user-attachments/assets/5678611c-c468-40df-b6d9-b44c64ac2fd9)